VinciZhu/AIDS-USTC/Misc/vue3 kokuhaku/README.md

 The original version was created in my sophomore year of college.

-> :warning: Warning: This is a front-end project.
+> :warning: Warning: This is a front-end project without any encryption.

 ## Live Demo

-Use `zyq` as your identity to see the following demo.
+Type `zyq` as your identity to see the following demo.

 [ned-kokuhaku.netlify.app/](https://ned-kokuhaku.netlify.app/)